versionone/VersionOne.SDK.JavaScript/README.md

 In general, StackOverflow is your best option for getting support for the VersionOne JavaScript SDK.

 The source code for the VersionOne JavaScript SDK is free and open-source, and we encourage you to improve it by [submitting pull requests](https://help.github.com/articles/using-pull-requests)!

+## Caveats

+* 1.x.x SDK is only supported with a VersionOne instance ~15.3.
+* 1.x.x SDK does not support querying for Meta definitions; please use any 0.x.x version.

 ## Installation